AlirezaAzadbakht/Machine-Vision/Bag-of-Visual-Words/README.md

 ## 3. make our visual word Bag
-now we get the image's descriptor again and compare to the cluster centers that we computed in last step and for each descriptor we plus the value of the nearest cluster center with ecducial distance
+now we get the image's descriptor again and compare to the cluster centers that we computed in the last step and for each descriptor we plus the value of the nearest cluster center with Euclidean distance
   ```Python
   for im in images:
     histograms.append(m.get_histogram(kmeans.cluster_centers_, im))